trampgeek/moodle-qtype_coderunner/README.md

 The Twig syntax {{ STUDENT\_ANSWER | e('py') }} results in the student's submission
-being filtered by a Python escape function that escapes all all double quote and backslash characters with an added backslash.
+being filtered by a Python escape function that escapes all double quote and backslash characters with an added backslash.

 The full `Python3_pylint` question type is a bit more complex than the above.
 It is given in full in the section on *template parameters*.